prawn-cake/simple-models/docs/source/main.rst

         id='2', name='John', address=dict(street=999)
     )

     # NOTE: take a look at 'id' and 'address.street'.
-All values will be caster according to '_type' parameter
+All values will be caster according to 'type' parameter
     self.assertIsInstance(person_1, Person)
     self.assertEqual(person_1.id, 1)
     self.assertEqual(person_1.address.street, '999')  # type casting will be applied